bpguillem/ros-texas/README.md

 # Other

 * chrony_commands
-  * Containes chrony coomands to force time sync. between machines.
+  * Contains the chrony commands to force time sync. between machines.
 A time offset between the node and the master will result in localization failure or errors.
 * magick
   * ImageMagick is a free and open-source cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.
 Useful for converting .png (etc.) map images to .pgm format used by ROS and the Map Server package.